rustgd/rendy/README.md

 ### Shader reflection - ***Not yet implemented***

-`rendy` will use `spirv-relfect` or similiar crate to read layout information directly from shaders and use it to automatically populate descriptors and set index/vertex buffers based on registered data sources.
+`rendy` will use `spirv-reflect` or similiar crate to read layout information directly from shaders and use it to automatically populate descriptors and set index/vertex buffers based on registered data sources.

 ### Modularity